Merve Eylul Kiymaci *, Mehmet Gumustas, Nurten Altanlar, Ahmet Akin, Aysegul Zenciroglu and Sibel A. Ozkan* Pages 511 - 521 ( 11 )

 Results: P. acidilactici M7 strain was evaluated as a potential probiotic due to its ability to survive at low pH values or in the presence of pepsin, pancreatin, and bile salts.
 The lactic acid amount of strain was found in the range between 5.59-5.94 mg mL-1 by HPLC.
 M7 strain was also found to be resistant to vancomycin, had no bacteriocin, and hydrogen peroxide production and was able to inhibit the growth of P. aeruginosa and E. faecalis by its lactic acid content.

 Conclusion: This study explains a simple, selective, and fully validated procedure for the determination of lactic acid from probiotic bacteria.

 HPLC, lactic acid, Pediococcus acidilactici, probiotic ability, quantification, validation.

-Pharmaceutical Microbiology, Faculty of Pharmacy, Ankara University, Ankara, Analytical Chemistry, Faculty of Pharmacy, Ankara University, Ankara, Pharmaceutical Microbiology, Faculty of Pharmacy, Ankara University, Ankara, Pharmaceutical Microbiology, Faculty of Pharmacy, Ankara University, Ankara, Neonatology, Ankara Dr. Sami Ulus Obstetrics and Gynecology, Children Health and Diseases Training and Research Hospital, Ankara, Ankara University Faculty of Pharmacy - Analytical Chemistry, Ankara
+Pharmaceutical Microbiology, Faculty of Pharmacy, Ankara University, Ankara, Institute of Forensic Sciences, Department of Forensic Toxicology, Ankara University, Ankara, Pharmaceutical Microbiology, Faculty of Pharmacy, Ankara University, Ankara, Pharmaceutical Microbiology, Faculty of Pharmacy, Ankara University, Ankara, Neonatology, Ankara Dr. Sami Ulus Obstetrics and Gynecology, Children Health and Diseases Training and Research Hospital, Ankara, Analytical Chemistry, Faculty of Pharmacy, Ankara University, Ankara